On the homogenization of the Stokes problem in a perforated domain: Two (counter-)examples

-The above construction shows that if concentration holds, the microscopic structure of the cells plays a role on the Brinkman term.
-Now, we provide also an example which shows that the homogenized system might not be of Stokes-Brinkman type.
-Our example is a variant of the construction in \cite{Allaire}.
+Our next example is a variant of the construction in \cite{Allaire}.
 In particular, we go back to the case of a Stokes problem in a bounded perforated domain with a source term $f \in L^2(\Omega).$ We consider vanishing boundary conditions on the holes for simplicity.
 The holes will be distributed (almost) periodically so that their density converges to a uniform distribution in $[0,1]^3.$ In particular, if our main result were extending to this case, the homogenized system should read:

 Nevertheless, let consider $\Omega$ a smooth bounded domain containing $[0,1]^3$ and $(P^N)_{N\in\mathbb N}$ a diverging sequence of integers.
 We assume that